What is the impact of the coronavirus on the property market?

 How to do a property inspection during COVID-19?

-With lockdown in effect, open Homes for sale and rental properties won’t be conducted.
-However, there are provisions for private inspections, online auctions, property appraisals, and pre-settlement inspections with safety practices.
+There are provisions for private inspections, online auctions, property appraisals, and pre-settlement inspections with safety practices.

 Private inspections are still allowed, provided the home buyer and the agent follow the strict government guidelines to prevent the spread of coronavirus.